 We “are buried with him by baptism into death” (v.4);

 Seeing that our old man with its lusts remains in us, we sometimes find it hard to believe that it is dead and so no longer controls us!
 But we need to understand that it is dead in order that we might reckon it to be dead, so that we no longer think we must obey its lusts (see Romans 6:11).

-- This translates the greek word ἅγιος (hagios) (e.g. Romans 1:7; 8:27; 1 Corinthians 1:2; 14:33; 2 Corinthians 13:13; Ephesians 1:1, 15, 18; 2:19; 1 Peter 2:5, 9).
-This is the word saint most often used to identify the Lord’s people throughout the Epistles and Book of Rev, whereas the word disciples is much more often used for the student-followers of Christ in the Gospels and Acts.
-However, the label Christians was evidently given to us by the Greeks and is used only 3 times in the Bible (Acts 11:26; 26:28; 1 Peter 4:16).↩
+- This translates the greek word ἅγιος (hagios) (Strong’s Concordance) (e.g. Romans 1:7; 8:27; 1 Corinthians 1:2; 14:33; 2 Corinthians 13:13; Ephesians 1:1, 15, 18; 2:19; 1 Peter 2:5, 9).
+The word saint most often used to identify the Lord’s people throughout the Epistles and Book of Revelation, whereas the word disciples is much more often used for the student-followers of Christ in the Gospels and Acts.
+However, the label Christians was evidently given to us by the Greeks and is used only three times in the Bible (Acts 11:26; 26:28; 1 Peter 4:16).↩

 - The fifth point of Calvinism is sometimes mis-remembered as the preservation of the saints.
 While it is also true that true Christians are preserved by God so that they never lose their salvation (because God never loses them; e.g. see John 10:27-29), the historic Calvinistic emphasis is on their perseverance in the Christian life (or walk) as saints.↩